 4 ways to find a casa particular in Cuba

 - Show in a casa without reservation.
 It is the most risky option (especially if traveling in high season) but it might be your only option if you have decided travel to Cuba in the last minute and have no time to search for accommodation.

 - Booking on your own without intermediaries.
 Basically is to find out the name of a casa you like, googling for contact details of the house and email or call the owners to arrange a booking.

 - With “free booking coordinators”.
 These are sites that allow you a “totally free” booking.
 Actually, for every booking processed, coordinators receive a commission from the house.
 The problem is that this commission is usually included in final the price you have to pay.
 So, sorry: it’s not free.

 - Through a intermediary platform.
-Wild Caribe is one of them but there are many more (AirBnb, Wimdu, Homestay, …).
+There are many (AirBnb, Wimdu, Homestay, …).
 These platforms allow you to search a house that suits your needs, check the availability of rooms on the dates that interest you and confirm the reservation.
 Booking process involves paying a management fee.

 Let’s see in more detail the advantages and disadvantages of booking a casa particular with each of these 4 methods.

 18. Can I travel to Cuba without having booked my accommodation?

 Until early 2014, you could take the chance to travel to Cuba without booking you casa in advance if you visited the country during the low season period (May-June and September-October).
 You only needed to ask a taxi driver at the airport, since they all have contacts with legal casas particulares.

 However, due to the explosion of tourists on the island, most of the legal casas are booked in advance and if you opt for getting carried away by a taxi driver, it is likely to lead you to an illegal unlicensed casa.
 This is a problem (see question 49).